goldingn/bayes_ecology_course/README.md

 Scroll down for the schedule and [software installation instructions](#software-to-install).

-You can view all these files on GitHub, or to download them directly [ [click here](https://www.dropbox.com/sh/mn7thtbxvkwzppo/AABc1tiNrnObVQTv2d2ngpTfa?dl=0) ]
+You can view all these files on GitHub, or to [download them directly here](https://www.dropbox.com/sh/mn7thtbxvkwzppo/AABc1tiNrnObVQTv2d2ngpTfa?dl=0)

 ## Schedule